dynamist/subgit/docs/revision-tag.md

       # Pre-processes the tags before selection step.
 Create a regex with a group that you want
       # to extract the semver data from.
 Multiple regex values is supported but first value matching
       # will be used before moving on to next tag.
-      # This step is usefull to remove and prefix or suffixes from tags and only care about the semver part when comparing tags
+      # This step is useful to remove any prefix or suffix from tags, only affecting the semver part when comparing tags
       tag-clean-regex:
         # Run regex.match() to extract out value if possible, otherwise keep it
         - "v([0-9].[0-9].[0-9])"